WaqasSultani/Automatic-Action-Annotation/README.md

 Please follow the following steps to run code files

 1. Use "Script_Saliency image.m" to compute Saliency in each frame of the video.
-(Section 3.2 of the paper)
+To compute Saliency, please code available at: http://www.vision.caltech.edu/~harel/share/gbvs.php  (Section 3.2 of the paper)
 2. Use "Calculate_opticalflow_flowMask.m"  to compute optical_flow Mask in each frame of the video.
 (Section 3.2 of the paper)
 3. Use "Calculate_3DMRF_MotionSaliency.m" to compute smoothed motion saliency in each frame of the video  (Section 3.2 of the paper)
 4. Compute Action proposal in each video using code here: https://github.com/jvgemert/apt  (Section 3.1 of the paper)